 Resource managers currently lack spatial and temporal information on the at-sea movements and distribution of murres off northern California, Oregon, and Washington.
 Although aerial surveys provide broad-scale, snap-shot assessments of seasonal distributions for seabirds, they do not provide key information on their regional movements and prolonged use of critical habitats.
 Movement data provide more detailed insights into habitat use and may be essential for interpreting survey data to inform adaptive management plans that consider renewable energy development, marine spatial planning, and future climate change effects (Adams et al. 2012).
 USGS currently is augmenting aerial survey results with telemetry data to provide improved insights into movement patterns and “high-use” critical habitats among seabirds at sea.

-As a part of our ongoing USGS studies involving the Pacific Continental Shelf Environmental Assessment (PaCSEA), we are following the movements of 15 Common Murres captured and outfitted with small satellite transmitters off Washington in the vicinity of the Columbia River Plume.
+As a part of our ongoing USGS studies involving the Pacific Continental Shelf Environmental Assessment (PaCSEA) supported by the Bureau of Ocean Energy Management (BOEM), we are following the movements of Common Murres captured and outfitted with small satellite transmitters off Washington in the vicinity of the Columbia River Plume.
 Together with our collaborators at NOAA Northwest Fisheries Science Center, Point Adams Field Station (Dr. Jen Zamon) and University of Washington (Elizabeth Phillips) we conducted night-time captures at sea using an inflatable skiff, spotlight, and dip-net.
 We transported captured murres to our mother vessel, the M/V Forerunner operated by the Clatsop Community College, Marine and Environmental Research and Training Station (MERTS) for satellite transmitter attachments and subsequent release approximately 3 miles off the Columbia River mouth.
 Foraging aggregations of murres are commonly observed near the mouth of the Columbia River.
 Densities here can often exceed 50 birds per square km, making them the one of the most conspicuous and abundant piscivourous seabird predators in the region.
 Aggregations often are observed feeding at the turbulent boundary between fresh river water and salty ocean water (the “plume front”).
 Young salmon migrating out of the Columbia River must successfully pass through this boundary to begin their ocean phase of life.
 To develop an understanding of how murres and young salmon interact in the plume environment, this project uses satellite tags and ship-based ocean surveys to gather information about shearwater habitat use, diet, and residency time in the Columbia River region.

 1. Determine the movements and habitat affiliations among a sample of pre-breeding, adult murres outfitted with small satellite transmitters